-Someone told me that a week in Malta doesn’t cut it and it’s true.
+Someone told me that a week in Malta doesn’t cut it and it’s so true.
 A day passes too quickly here in the middle of the Med even when the June daylight hours are long.
-A morning Maltese coffee and delicate pastries helped us kick start our day before we took advantage of unlimited bus tickets to map our way to some pretty awesome sights.
+A morning Maltese coffee and delicate pastries helped kick start each day before we took advantage of unlimited bus tickets to map our way to some pretty awesome Maltese sights.
 Sometimes the bus arrived, sometimes it didn’t.
 No matter.
 If in doubt, we simply took a bus to Valletta since all buses depart from and arrive there.
 Read about Valletta here Malta: Valletta

-Naxaar is also a lovely town and with fewer tourists.
+Naxaar is also a lovely town with the added bonus of fewer tourists.

 Rabat, a short walk from Mdina is termed ‘the suburbs’ and is outside the walls of Mdina.
 Lots of Roman history is on show here.

-Our next stop is Palermo Sicily, just 90 kms from Malta.
-Looking forward to staying for a few nights in the capital and then picking up a hire car to tour around the island for about 10 days.
+Our next stop is Sicily’s capital Palermo, just 90 kms from Malta and a short flight.
+Looking forward to staying a few nights and then picking up a hire car to tour around the island for about 10 days.